-Spartan's Safety Committee will hold at least one regular meeting (quarterly) but may also delegate to subcommittees or other working units as it may see fit to focus on specific issues.
+Spartan's Safety Committee will hold regular meetings but may also delegate to subcommittees or other working units as it may see fit to focus on specific issues.
 The purpose of the regular meeting is to review any difficulties that may have arisen since the previous meeting, evaluate complaints and suggestions, and formulate and implement new safety issues.